fakeid30/BlackpearlFAQ/FAQ.md

 - ![BOOMER](https://i.imgur.com/bptMTla.png)
   >Description:
   > - Posts don't need approval.
+  > - Able to invite 2 people per day, or 4 per month.

   >How to Get:
   >  - Be a registered of the forum for at least 3 days and earn 10 Pearls.